Runners, especially marathoners, put significant thought into hydration and fueling during long runs and races.

 What Are Carbohydrates, Glucose, & Glycogen?

-Carbohydrates, more specifically glucose, fuel our bodies with the energy we need to run hard or run long…or both.
-Glucose is stored in our muscles and liver as glycogen and called upon when we need it.
-In other words, “glycogen is how the body stores carbohydrates for energy at the muscular level.”
+Carbohydrates, more specifically glucose, fuel our bodies with the energy we need to run hard or run long, or both.

 Why Do Runners Need Carbs to Perform Well?

-So whether you are running a marathon and focusing on endurance or pushing an all-out 3k, carbs will be necessary to achieve maximum results.
+So, whether you are running a marathon and focusing on endurance or pushing an all-out 3K, carbs will be key to performing at your best.

-For endurance athletes, glycogen assists in maintaining consistent energy and helps avoid the athlete from hitting the wall.
-It helps higher-intensity runners tolerate faster speeds for a more prolonged period.
+For endurance athletes, glycogen helps maintain consistent energy and prevents hitting the wall (bonking).
+It helps higher-intensity runners tolerate faster speeds for a longer period of time.

-Any effort level over 60% of your VO2 max will call upon glycogen stores for energy first.
+Any effort above 60% of your VO2 max will first draw on glycogen stores for energy.
 If they are adequately stocked, you’ll have a better chance of feeling great and running well.

 If you do not have the necessary glycogen levels to fuel your running, you could experience muscle damage, fatigue, and even overtraining.

-Studies show that increasing carbohydrate intake before a marathon, or for our purposes a long run, and consuming carbohydrates during, will help prevent weakness and fatigue.
+Increasing carbohydrate intake before a marathon or long run and consuming carbohydrates during it will help prevent weakness and fatigue.
 This can improve not only our performance but also our speed and recovery.

-Suppose you are a runner who puts in hours and hours and miles and miles consistently every week.
-In that case, a high-carbohydrate diet is strongly recommended if you wish to achieve maximum results.
-We need to keep our glycogen stores up to have adequate energy for each following day.
+A moderate– to high-carbohydrate diet is strongly recommended to achieve optimal results.
+We need to maintain our glycogen stores to have adequate energy for each subsequent training day.

 Simple and Complex Carbohydrates